 - programs offered at each school

 - access to programs

 Hundreds of new residential units are being built in Toronto every day, resulting in demographic changes and substantial pressure on critical public infrastructure such as schools, public transit and roads.
 The LTPAS enables the TDSB to coordinate studies throughout the city to balance enrolments among over-utilized and under-utilized schools, and increase access to programs for all students.

 The LTPAS includes several types of accommodation studies that could lead to formal reviews, many of which involve community engagement.

-As a diverse system with approximately 242,000 students, it is essential that students see themselves reflected in their schools and their learning.
+As a diverse system with approximately 232,000 students as of October 31, 2021, it is essential that students see themselves reflected in their schools and their learning.
 Building innovation in the program area and developing program priorities is an evolving process that supports what students need to be successful both at school and beyond.